Facing up to climate change reality, the emerging political order and the hope conundrum – a review of Climate Leviathan by Wainwright and Mann.

-The evidence from three decades or more of environmental education and campaigning shows that the wealthy are prepared to make small behaviour changes - lightbulbs, recycling and shorter showers; electric cars, solar panels and giant batteries for those who cannot afford it - but larger changes are only enacted by the committed few.
+The evidence from three decades or more of environmental education and campaigning shows that the wealthy are prepared to make small behaviour changes - lightbulbs, recycling and shorter showers; and electric cars, solar panels and giant batteries for those who can afford it - but larger changes are only enacted by the committed few.

 Against the current political backdrop, even if Corbyn-style social democracy takes a hold, this is highly unlikely to change.
 Growth based capitalist economics remains at the heart of every mainstream political party’s strategy.
 We, the wealthy 10% of the world, will go on consuming; states will go on sanctioning fossil fuel extraction; temperatures will rise.

 Whichever way I look at it, 3 °C or more of warming is inevitable.
 To deny that is to deny the evidence of climate science and political history.
 I know that is a bleak message, but it is essential to accept it if we want to understand where we are headed and what we might do in response.

 Projections of the impacts climate change will have on ecosystems, people and the atmosphere are regularly published by scientists, NGOs and, periodically by the Intergovernmental Panel on Climate Change (IPCC).
 These projections are essential at local, national and international levels to help the design of climate change adaptation strategies.